 - probabilistic methods and randomized algorithms

 Submission of a manuscript to SIDMA is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere, including conference proceedings, and in case of acceptance to SIDMA, it will not be submitted elsewhere.
-However, SIDMA welcomes full versions of papers containing results accepted to conference proceedings.
-If the results contained in a manuscript have appeared previously, in any form, authors must clearly indicate this both in their cover letter and in a footnote on the first page of the manuscript.
+However, SIDMA welcomes full versions of papers containing results accepted to conference proceedings, but only when the presentation of results has been suitably revised.
+If the results contained in a SIDMA submission have been previously published in any form, authors must clearly indicate this both in their cover letter and in a footnote on the first page of the manuscript and also provide an overview of the revisions in the cover letter.
+In addition, authors must upload the previously published work along with their submission to SIDMA.